opnfv/fds/docs/scenarios/os-nosdn-fdio-noha/index.rst

 Fast Data Stacks Scenario: os-nosdn-fdio-noha Overview and Description
 **********************************************************************

-Scenario: "OpenStack - FD.io" (apex-os-nosdn-fdio-noha)
+Scenario: "OpenStack - FD.io" (os-nosdn-fdio-noha)
 is a scenario developed as part of the FastDataStacks OPNFV project.